 - The trigger event for counting the retention of student records is the student’s graduation date, or, for inactive/withdrawn students, their last date of registration.

 - The trigger event for project planning records is the completion or cancellation of the project.

 If you’re unsure of the trigger event for a group of records, contact the University Records Manager for assistance.

-Rather than disposing of records in a piecemeal manner throughout the year, based on the exact passage of time since the records’ trigger event, you should instead plan for disposal once or twice a year – for example, at the end of the academic year in which the retention expires or the end of the University’s fiscal year, for financial records.
-If you’re dealing with a high volume of records in some records classes, it might be necessary to plan for more frequent disposal, perhaps at the end of every academic term.
+You should plan to dispose of records once or twice a year – for example, at the end of the academic year (or fiscal year, for financial records) in which the retention period expires.
+If you have a high volume of records in some classes it might be necessary to plan for more frequent disposal, perhaps at the end of every academic term.